-Dumbbell Shoulder Fly: Muscles Worked, Benefits, Tips
+Dumbbell Shoulder Fly: How to Do and Muscles Worked

 The shoulder fly or shoulder raise is a fundamental weight training exercise that is great for people who want to build strength or create more definition in the shoulders.